skuep/Mobile-Whip/README.md

   - **Make sure that all listed components are selected** and press Next
   - Check everything looks roughly good (rotations are already baked-in and should be correct).
 Save to Cart

+**Note**:
+The following warning is okay and can be ignored:

+*The below parts won't be assembled due to missing data:
+C3, D4, C4, D6, J1, H1, H2, BT1*

 This will give you 5 (or more) SMD assembled mobile-whip antennas for roughly 25€ per piece.